How To Cut Through Overwhelm In Your Business

 They’ve also adopted other habits that may seem counterintuitive.

-If you often feel tired or overwhelmed, the root problem may be that you are trying to run a business with an employee or task oriented mindset.
+If you are overworked or overwhelmed, the root problem may be that you are trying to run a business with an employee or task oriented mindset.

 - Equating hard work with productivity.